 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Bishop Auckland
+Northern Gas Networks to carry out essential upgrade work – Tingley, Leeds

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Bishop Auckland to replace the ageing metal pipework with new, more durable plastic pipes.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work in Leeds to replace the ageing metal pipework with new, more durable plastic pipes.

-Ash Whitfield, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Bishop Auckland.”
+Matt Pursell, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works which will ensure that we continue to maintain a safe and reliable gas supply to customers in the area.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.